 - Paint brush for gently brushing the succulents of any excess dirt

 - Spoon for scooping and patting the potting mix, sand, charcoal

 Take about ten to twelve small cuttings of succulents.
 You’ll want a few that can trail over the edge of your container, a few that can be larger focal points, and others for varying colour and texture.
 You might think that many succulents will outgrow your terrarium but because of the limited soil they shouldn’t get too large, especially if you trim them as they grow.

+You can use succulents from your garden in this project, or you can order an assortment of succulents.
+Pinch off pieces about one to two inches long, or pull small clumps of rosettes.
 Once you have your cuttings, allow them to sit in a cool place out of direct sunlight for a few days.
 This will allow the broken ends to callus over which is a required step if you want the succulent to form roots.
 After these few days, you can proceed to step two.

 Step 2: Layer the Sand and Charcoal